Who am I?

 Prior to my undergraduate years, I graduated from Rocky Hill High School in Rocky Hill, Connecticut, in June 2008.

 In addition to being a graduate student, I also taught at the University of Massachusetts Dartmouth as a graduate teaching fellow.
 I taught business communication and technical communication to undergraduate students.
 I have taught the students not only techniques for writing their cover letters and resumes, but also to understand their audience and write from their point of view to effectively convey the message.
 When I taught technical communication, I used the techniques I learn during my time with iFixit in my lessons.

-I've been a technical writer and knowledge coordinator since July 2015.
 I like taking complex ideas and breaking them down for others to understand, and presenting them to different audiences.
 I have a great eye for detail so I can be specific as possible and catch any mistakes that are made during the writing process.
-The iFixit project was my first major step in the field.
-I am a member of the Society for Technical Communication, where I keep up with the latest trends are in the technical communication trade, and to attend special events.
-In January 2017, I became President of the New England Chapter, after serving as Vice President the previous year.
+I am also a member of Toastmasters International, where I work on explaining ideas to others in prepared speeches.

 내가 기여한 안내서

 Restoring my iPhone 6 to Its Peak Performance

 iPhone 6 Battery

 MacBook Pro 13" Unibody Mid 2012 Hard Drive

 Why is my printer unresponsive to my commands?Whenever I try to print, the printer will not respond to any of my commands.
 I've tried resetting the printer, and nothing...